Nerepis River

 The Nerepis River is a river approximately 25 mi long in New Brunswick, Canada.
+"Na,li'pits" is Wolastoqiyik for "valley between hills" a name believed to be at least 11,000 years old by the local natives and evidenced by a fluted point discovered by archaeologists.
+[7] First recorded in the early 1600s by French explorer Samuel de Champlain.
 A popular river for canoeists and anglers, it is a tributary of the Saint John River.
 The river has been subjected to significant environmental stress over many years.

 The river meets the Saint John River at Westfield, part of the Town of Grand Bay-Westfield, where it feeds a fresh water marsh.
 Towards the headwaters, it passes through the communities of Nerepis, Blagdon, Bayard, Welsford (where a tributary, Douglas Creek, tumbles into the river over a 15 m waterfall), Fowlers Corners, Petersville, and New Jerusalem.
 The river also passes the 13th hole of the Welsford Golf Course.
 Most of the land it passes through is undeveloped although there has been extensive clear cutting in the upper reaches.
 The Nerepis River Watershed also drains part of CFB Gagetown.

 Settlement

 There was an Indian settlement and fort at the confluence of the Nerepis and the St John Rivers (Woodman's Point), known to the French as early as 1696.
 The French, under the command of Boishébert, rebuilt the fort in 1749 and renamed it Fort Boishebert.
 The fort was used as a base to lead a harassment campaign against the English.
 The fort was abandoned after Fort LaTour was rebuilt at the mouth of the St John.

 The land came to be settled by Loyalists following the American Revolution.
 Lands were granted to those who had pleased the British.
 Among the recipients was Maj.
 John Coffin, a half-pay officer of the New York Volunteers and later a member of the Assembly in New Brunswick.